mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The parent hash of P changes whenever an `UpdatePath` object is applied to the ratchet tree along a path from a leaf U traversing node V (and hence also P).
-The new "Parent Hash of P (with Co-Path Child S)" is obtained by hashing P's `ParentHashInput` struct.
+The new "Parent hash of P (with copath child S)" is obtained by hashing P's `ParentHashInput` struct.

 ~~~~~